Usage

 Darshan job summary tool

 As a starting point, users can use PyDarshan to generate detailed summary HTML reports of I/O activity for a given Darshan log.
-Usage of this job summary tool is described below.
+An example job summary report can be viewed HERE.

 usage: darshan summary [-h] [--output OUTPUT] [--enable_dxt_heatmap] log_path